 Students will love watching the list grow throughout the year.
 It also serves as an anchor chart, reminding students how to accurately punctuate and capitalize titles.

-Read-alouds provide students with support in choosing their own books.
+Read-alouds provide students with support in choosing their

 Bottom line, read-alouds are a powerful way to help students in their journey to becoming Wild Readers.